apptentive/apptentive-ios/README.md

 The Apptentive sample application `FeedbackDemo` is included in this repository along with the SDK.

 Use FeedbackDemo to test Apptentive's features before integrating the SDK in your app.
-Edit the `defines.h` file to include your Apptentive **API Key** and iTunes **App ID** where specified.
+Set your API key and app ID in AppDelegate.m, and then add your events to ViewController.m.

 Message Center, the Ratings Prompt, Surveys, and [other Apptentive interactions](http://www.apptentive.com/docs/ios/features/) can all be tested before integrating Apptentive in your own app.

 ## Contributing